Buy Diazepam Online

 Diazepam side effects

 - A severe allergic reaction to Diazepam is rare.
-However, take medical help immediately if you notice any severe allergic reaction symptoms, including severe dizziness, hives, trouble breathing, swelling/itching of your lips, throat, face, or tongue.
+However, take medical help immediately if you notice any severe allergic reaction symptoms, including severe dizziness, hives, trouble breathing, and swelling/itching of your lips, throat, face, or tongue.

 - Tell your medical healthcare professional immediately if any severe side effects occur, including: